-- (a) "Account" means a Participant's Individual Retirement Account ("IRA") held within the Program. - (b) "Administrator" means the third-party administrator that operates the Program. - (c) "Automatic Escalation" means an automatic annual increase in a Participating Employee's Contributions as set forth in Section 10005. - (d) "Beneficiary" means the individual(s) or entity(ies) entitled to receive the proceeds of a Participating Employee's or Participating Individual's Account upon their death. - (e) "Board" means the California Secure Choice Retirement Savings Investment Board. - (f) "Client Employer" means an Employer that is involved in a Tri-Party Employment Relationship due to obtaining the services of a third-party entity. - (g) "Compensation" has the same meaning as defined in Title 26 Code of Federal Regulations Section 1.415(c)-2(d)(4) (April 5, 2007), which is incorporated herein by reference.
-In the case of a sole proprietor, a partner in a partnership, a member of a limited liability company treated as a sole proprietor or partner, or another self-employed individual, Compensation means such individual's Earned Income. - (h) "Contribution" means any monies contributed to an Account. - (i) "Contribution Rate" means the percentage of a Participating Employee's Compensation to be withheld and contributed to their Account via payroll deduction under the Program. - (j) "Earned Income" means an individual's net earnings from self-employment from the Participating Employer as determined under Section 401(c)(2)(A) of Title 26 of the United States Code. - (k) "Electronic Fund Transfer" has the same meaning as the term established under
+- a) (a) "Account" means a Participant's Individual Retirement Account ("IRA") held within the Program. - b) (b) "Administrator" means the third-party administrator that operates the Program. - e) (c) "Automatic Escalation" means an automatic annual increase in a Participating Employee's Contributions as set forth in Section 10005. - d) (d) "Beneficiary" means the individual(s) or entity(ies) entitled to receive the proceeds of a Participating Employee's or Participating Individual's Account upon their death. - e) (e) "Board" means the California Secure Choice Retirement Savings Investment Board. - f) (f) "Client Employer" means an Employer that is involved in a Tri-Party Employment Relationship due to obtaining the services of a third-party entity. - g) "Compensation" has the same meaning as defined in Title 26 Code of Federal Regulations Section 1.415(c)-2(d)(4) (April 5, 2007), which is incorporated herein by reference.
+In the case of a sole proprietor, a partner in a partnership, a member of a limited liability company treated as a sole proprietor or partner, or another self-employed individual, Compensation means such individual's Earned Income. - h) (h) "Contribution" means any monies contributed to an Account. - i) (i) "Contribution Rate" means the percentage of a Participating Employee's Compensation to be withheld and contributed to their Account via payroll deduction under the Program. - j) (i) "Earned Income" means an individual's net earnings from self-employment from the

+Participating Employer as determined under Section 401(c)(2)(A) of Title 26 of the United States Code in which personal services of the individual are a material income-producing factor.

-Section 1693a(7) of Title 15 of the United States Code.
+(k) "Electronic Fund Transfer" has the same meaning as the term established under Section 1693a(7) of Title 15 of the United States Code.